Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 2.  **Static**
 3.  **Greater than**

-### Question -29 💩💩💩
+### Question -21 💩💩💩

 You have a private GitHub repository.
-You need to display the commit status of the repository on Azure Boards.
+You need to display the **commit status of the repository on Azure Boards**.

 What should you do first?